sourcegraph/scip-clang/Design.md

-We will do well-behavedness analysis on-the-fly, instead of breaking indexing up into two passes, where first we determine all the well-behaved headers and then perform the indexing work.
+We will do well-behavedness analysis on-the-fly, instead of breaking indexing up into two passes, where first we determine all the well-behaved headers (across all TUs) and then perform the indexing work.
 The reason to do this on-the-fly is that checking well-behavedness requires completing semantic analysis, and we should preserve the AST contexts